5 Weighted Ab Exercises (10-Minute Abs With Dumbbell)

 2. Wood Chop

-How To Do A Staggered Wood Chop
+How to Do a Wood Chop

 2. Hold one dumbbell horizontally between your hands.